Tangipahoa Parish, Louisiana: History

 Tangipahoa Parish became more socially volatile by a "pronounced in-migration" of northerners (from the Midwest) and Sicilian immigrants, coupled with "industrial development along the Illinois Central Railroad, and crippling political factionalism."

-During the period of 1877–1950, a total of 24 blacks were lynched by whites in the parish as a means of racial terrorism and intimidation.
+During the period of 1877–1950, a total of 24 Black people were lynched in the parish as a means of racial terrorism and intimidation.
 This was the sixth highest total of any parish in Louisiana and the highest number of any parish in southern Louisiana.
 Twenty-two of these murders took place from 1879 to 1919, a time of heightened violence in the state.
 Unlike some other parishes, Tangipahoa did not have a high rate of legal executions of blacks; the whites operated outside the justice system altogether.
 Among those lynched and hanged by a mob was Emma Hooper, a black woman who had shot and wounded a constable.

-In 1898 the Louisiana state legislature disenfranchised most blacks by raising barriers to voter registration.
+In 1898 the Louisiana state legislature disenfranchised most slaves by raising barriers to voter registration.
 They effectively excluded blacks from politics for decades, until after passage and enforcement of federal civil rights legislation.

 In the first half of the 20th century, many African Americans left Tangipahoa Parish to escape the racial violence and oppression of Jim Crow, moving to industrial cities in the Great Migration.
 Especially during and after World War II, they moved to the West Coast, where the buildup of the defense industry opened up new jobs.
 In the 21st century, blacks constitute a minority in the parish.

 Timber, agriculture and industry are still important to the parish.
 It suffered flooding in 1932 and in the early 1980s.
 In 2016, Tangipahoa was one of many parishes declared a Federal disaster area due to historic flooding from rainfall and storms in both March and August.